sfertman/easy-rpc/README.md

 # Easy RPC

-Turn any Clojure api into a microservice<sup>*</sup>.
+Clojure RPC with one line of code.

 [![Clojars Project](https://img.shields.io/clojars/v/easy-rpc.svg)](https://clojars.org/easy-rpc)

+## What is this?
+This is a library to make any clojure namespace remote-callable.

-## Motivation
+## Why?

-So, I wrote a clojure library, `mylib`, that I use all over my codebase and now I want to make it a micro-service but I don't want to write too much api and client code and even more test code and I don't want to require overkill rpc frameworks and learn how to use any of them.
+So, I wrote a clojure library, `mylib`, that I use all over my codebase and now I want to turn it into a micro-service but I don't want to write too much api and client code and even more test code and I don't want to require overkill rpc frameworks and lock myself into rigid schemas while still iterating over api and logic.
 And, what if one day I'll want to break out another lib into a microservice?
 More code to write, test and debug...

-## Usage<sup>**</sup>
+## Usage

-### Server (http)
+### Server

-I wish making a server would be as easy as this:
+All you need to create and start an rpc server is a simple config:

 ```clojure
 (require '[easy-rpc.server :as rpc-server])